britecharts/britecharts/.github/CONTRIBUTING.md

 | **test/json** | Raw data for our charts
 | **test/specs** | Our tests for the charts
 | **test/tools** | Miscelaneous tools

+### Helpers
+**axis**
+Exposes `getTimeSeriesAxis`, the method that allows a conditional formatting depending on the time series values.

+**color**
+Contains the objects with the color schemas, the color gradients and their human friendly names.

+**constants**
+Constants for the project

+**date**
+Date related methods like addDays, diffDays, getLocaleDateFormatter and similar.

+**export**
+Methods that enable the chart export feature of Britecharts.

+**filter**
+Methods for creating SVG effects based on SVG filters.
+Includes blur and glows.

+**load**
+SVG components that render the different loading states Britecharts support.
+These are bar, donut and line loading states.

+**number**
+Methods that relate with numbers and number formatting.
+Includes a unique id generator, an integer checker and a method to calculate percentages.

+**style**
+Methods for serializing styles used in the export feature.

+**text**
+Functions to help with text related operantions like wrapping text on a given width, adding ellipsis when not enough space is available or measuring text length.

 [node]: http://nodejs.org